-The MTFP has a particular impact on age and disability through the provision of concessionary fares and ridership.
 The identification of new challenges, such as increased homelessness, and acknowledgement of the financial pressures that they could bring to bear on the organisation is itself a positive step.
 The plan includes the precept for Parish Councils.

 The Objectives in Charging Policy are clearly linked to the equality considerations: